David Barclay (soldier): Career

 In 1626, he ventured to France to become a soldier of fortune.
 In 1630, he rose to the rank of a major under Gustavus Adolphus, King of Sweden, during the Thirty Years War.
 He returned to Scotland in 1636 to serve in the covenanting army, becoming colonel of a cavalry regiment under General John Middleton.

 In 1648, he purchased the lands and barony of Ury in Kincardineshire (modern-day Aberdeenshire) from William Keith, 7th Earl of Marischal.
 As a known associate of the Earl Marischal he was subsequently confined in Edinburgh Castle where he met the John Swinton, who was confined in the same prison.

 In 1660, the Restoration ended the Civil War.
 Barclay served at the court of Charles II and he became an influential figure at Whitehall and Edinburgh.

 Family

-Barclay married French noblewoman Katherine Petau de Maulette (1621–1663) on the 24th of December 1647.
-Katherine was a cousin of Genevieve Petau de Maulette, French tutor of Elizabeth Stuart 'the Winter Queen', and was also a third cousin of Charles II.
+Barclay married Katherine Gordon (1621–1683), daughter of Sir Robert Gordon, 1st Baronet.

 Barclay and Katherine had the following issue: